 - Open with the best part.
 Show the result first, then explain how you got there.

-Video 51 - my first real hit - started with "I deleted 80% of my content strategy and grew 10x faster."
+The videos that break through tend to open cold, with a line like "I deleted 80% of my content strategy and grew 10x faster."
 No intro.
 No welcome.
 Just the hook.
-That's when I realized most creators are competing on content quality while ignoring the 3-second gate that filters everything.
+Most creators compete on content quality while ignoring the opening that filters everything.

-- Follows from video - If someone follows you after watching, TikTok knows the content has authority value.
+- Follows from a video - someone following you after watching tells TikTok the content has pull.

 Finding Your Niche - Be Specific or Stay Invisible